Rafaelatff/ESP32-WROOM-32-Basics/README.md

 ![image](https://github.com/Rafaelatff/ESP32-WROOM-32-Basics/assets/58916022/fd2e4bea-55fc-4ef8-a3e6-1cf86a43cbdb)

 * The ESP32 DEVKITV1 has 4 MB of flash and default configuration is set to only 2 MB.
-To fix that we will go to 'Seruak fkashers config' -> 'Flash size' -> '(X) 4 MB'.
+To fix that we will go to 'Serial flasher config' -> 'Flash size' -> '(X) 4 MB'.
 Press 'esc' to quit and before leaving confirm saving the configuration.
 On the project tree, the **sdkconfig** file was created with the saved configuration and  the **sdkconfig.old** with the default, not changed configuration.
 * Compile the project by `idf.py build`.
 * Program the board by `idf.py -p COM16 flash`.
 * As good practice, we can create a 'verion.txt' file, type the firmware version and save.
 It will lated return on the terminal 'cpu_start: App version: 1.0'.